Joshua (band)

-Joshua is a Christian metal band that formed in 1980.
+Joshua was a Christian metal band that formed in 1980.
 The band has re-formed under three names – Joshua, M Pire, and Joshua Perahia – but has remained centered on guitarist Joshua Perahia.
 Despite being based in Los Angeles, California, they are best known outside of the United States.
 Their best-known song, "November Is Going Away" (1983), was a No. 1 hit in Japan.